DachuanZhang-FutureFood/AI-in-Food-Science-Principles/README.md

 > **AI will not advance food science by scale alone.
 > Progress requires domain-aware models, just evaluation, and robust data standards.**

-This perspective argues that food science presents **unique challenges** for AI, as food systems involve complex molecular interactions, processing effects, regulatory constraints, and cultural contexts that cannot be captured by generic models alone  [oai_citation:2‡1-s2.0-S092422442500408X-main (5).pdf](sediment://file_000000005224720691fb99a8421c5f9c).
+This perspective argues that food science presents **unique challenges** for AI, as food systems involve complex molecular interactions, processing effects, regulatory constraints, and cultural contexts that cannot be captured by generic models alone.

 ---